 Fax isn’t Dead.
 It Moved to the Cloud

 When is the last time you used a fax machine, with its ear-piercing screeches of connection?
-If you’re like most business professionals, it’s been a long time—or maybe never.
-The technology world evolved many times over since the fax machine was invented nearly 50 years ago, but if you have sent or received a fax recently, it was probably from the cloud.
+If you’re like most business professionals, it’s been a long time-or maybe never.
+The technology world evolved many times over since the fax machine was invented nearly 50 years ago, but if you have sent or received a fax recently, it was probably online fax, sent via the cloud!

 Faxing is alive and well in mortgage banking, insurance agencies, physicians’ offices, hospitals, and in other highly regulated industries.
 If you don’t know much about faxing, check out this helpful guide for these services.
 This is largely due to the fact that faxed contracts are generally considered to be legally binding-and consequently, why a faxed signature can usually be accepted in lieu of an original signature in ink.
 For example, mortgage documents and HIPAA release forms are often faxed since it holds the same weight as the signed-in-person version.
 If you do business internationally, you’ve probably sent or received faxes as well.
 Delis, community banks, and other local businesses may also use broadcast fax for marketing.